USA, First postal stationery with prehistoric

-Prince Albert I of Monaco, who had a keen interest in the origins of man and who founded the Institute for Human Paleontology in Paris that was responsible for a number of archeological digs, depicted on many stamps of Monaco and some international posts, start on 1891 when his portrait appears on definitive stamps.
+Prince Albert I of Monaco, who had a keen interest in the origins of man and who founded the Institute for Human Paleontology in Paris that was responsible for a number of archeological digs, depicting on many stamps of Monaco and some international posts, start on 1891 when his portrait appears on definitive stamps.

 the Indian Geological Survey centenary on 13 January 1951,